Photo Courtesy of Kodak

 that these values were approximately half of the mean of the

-years in the same geographical regions.
+times in the same geographical regions.

 Some scientists have stressed that the estimated ozone